Enhancing Glass Surface Reconstruction via Depth Prior for Robot Navigation: Application in Robot Navigation

 \textbf{Real-World Validation.} To validate our approach in the wild, we conducted field experiments in the lobbies of two campus buildings.
 Using an iPhone 17 Pro, we recorded two RGB-D sequences (with associated camera poses) in areas featuring multiple glass doors.
 After applying our depth correction to each downsampled frame, we reconstructed 3D maps of both environments.
 The middle and bottom rows of Fig.~\ref{fig:recon} illustrate the reconstruction results for Scene01 and Scene02, respectively.
 Consistent with our ScanNet++ findings, raw sensor depth treats glass regions as empty voids, whereas our corrected depth reconstructs these areas with complete, accurate geometry.

+Map fidelity is especially important for planning methods whose candidate edges are validated through collision checking~\cite{huang2026lifelong}.
 To further demonstrate the impact on robot navigation, we converted the reconstructed point cloud of Scene02 (Fig.~\ref{fig:recon}, bottom row) into a 2D occupancy grid for path planning.
 Fig.~\ref{fig:planning} displays the planned trajectories overlaid on this map.
 When using the map generated from raw sensor depth, the planner misinterprets the glass doors as traversable open space, resulting in a collision-prone path.
 Conversely, our corrected depth accurately registers the glass surfaces as physical obstacles, enabling the planner to compute a safe, collision-free route.

 In summary, these experiments confirm that our depth correction not only improves quantitative depth metrics but also provides tangible benefits for real-world robotics, enabling robust scene reconstruction and safe path planning in glass-rich environments.